FundyPhytoPhys/prochlorococcus_o2/README.md

 #### Merge_GrowthPURData.Rmd

-This script imports and merges "PICO_Processed_OlisJazMetaPUR.Rds" and "PICO_Processed_MCGrowthFits.Rds" and assigns Photosynthetically Usuable Radiation (PUR) from the calculated PUR results in "PICO_Processed_OlisJazMetaPUR.Rds" to the appropriate matching PAR and WL for each strain in the "PICO_Processed_MCGrowthFits.Rds".
-The tidied data of all the growth estimates, PUR, PAR and nested data frames containing whole cell absorbance and emission spectra and Multicultivator OD measurements for every combination of the growth matrix experiments is saved as "PICO_Merged_GrowthFitsPURPAR.Rds" in the "Data/CleanData" folder and used to generate statistics and figures using "Plots_GAM.Rmd" and "Plots_PURFits.Rmd" and figures using "Plots_Growth.Rmd".
+This script imports and merges the "PICO_Processed_MCGrowthFits.Rds" and "PICO_Processed_OlisJazMetaPUR.Rds" and assigns Photosynthetically Usuable Radiation (PUR) from the calculated PUR results in "PICO_Processed_OlisJazMetaPUR.Rds" to the appropriate matching PAR and WL for each strain in the "PICO_Processed_MCGrowthFits.Rds".
+The tidied data of all the growth rate  estimates, PUR, PAR and nested data frames containing whole cell absorbance and emission spectra and Multicultivator OD measurements for every combination of the growth matrix experiments is saved as "PICO_Merged_GrowthFitsPURPAR.Rds" in the "Data/CleanData" folder and used to generate statistics and figures using "Plots_GAM.Rmd" and "Plots_PURFits.Rmd" and figures using "Plots_Growth.Rmd".

 #### Plots_GAM.Rmd